cyscale/cyscale.com/src/pages/blog/2021-09-30-the-iso-27001-certification-policy-by-policy.md

 \
 **And then there’s the Annex**

-The risks identified during risk assessment can and should be addressed with controls provided by the Standard in the Annex A. As some of these controls mandate that other policies, procedures or documents are created, we can conclude that these will only be required when they help mitigate an identified risk.
+The risks identified during risk assessment can and should be addressed with controls provided by the Standard in  Annex A. As some of these controls mandate that other policies, procedures or documents are created, we can conclude that these will only be required when they help mitigate an identified risk.
 These additional documents are:

 * Mobile device policy (A.6.2.1)
 * Teleworking (Remote working) policy (A.6.2.2)